English

 Languages

-Yinjibarndi language learning has been a part of Peg’s Creek Primary School since 2010.
+Yinjibarndi language learning has been a part of Peg’s Creek Primary School since 2010, until Mrs Ryder retired in 2022.
+From here we have pivoted to Bahasa Indonesia.

-Our school has students from other cultures who are encouraged to share their own languages which helps to foster more awareness, respect and understanding of other world cultures.
+Our school values the cultures of all students who are encouraged to share their own languages which helps to foster more awareness, respect and understanding of other world cultures.

 It also creates a sense of collaboration and shared accomplishment in other learning areas and offers teachers a working knowledge toward developing cultural understandings within a cultural framework.